milospjanic/ensembl2GeneNameMusMusculus/README.md

-# ensemble2GeneNameMusMusculus
+# ensembl2GeneNameMusMusculus

-This is combined bash/R script that will use a file with **mouse** ENSEMBLE geneIDs in **a first column** of a file and append a gene name to it, while keeping the structure of the file from  other columns.
-Ensemble2GeneNameMusMusculus sets its host to ensembl.org thus it could be especially useful when biomaRt site is down.
+This is combined bash/R script that will use a file with **mouse** ENSEMBL geneIDs in **a first column** of a file and append a gene name to it, while keeping the structure of the file from  other columns.
+Ensembl2GeneNameMusMusculus sets its host to ensembl.org thus it could be especially useful when biomaRt site is down.

 # Dependencies
 Rscript, BiomaRt

 # Usage
-chmod 775 ensemble2GeneNameMusMusculus
+chmod 775 ensembl2GeneNameMusMusculus

-./ensemble2GeneNameMusMusculus file.txt
+./ensembl2GeneNameMusMusculus file.txt

 # Example